ordbase/generative-orc-721/IDEAS.md

 ....
 ```

-that's it.  no need for max becaue the number of inscribe ids listed are the max.
+that's it.  no need for max because the number of inscribe ids listed are the max.